-Parents are asked to telephone school or to send a note if their child is ill and when possible to let us know as to how long they expect their child to be away; daily telephone calls are not then necessary.
-Parents can also notify us via the school app, available for download from the Android store or iTunes by searching for 'Stockbridge Primary Hampshire'.
+Parents are asked to telephone school or to send a note if their child is ill (see section 3.3) and when possible to let us know as to how long they expect their child to be away; daily telephone calls are not then necessary.
+Parents can also notify us via the Arbor Parent Portal.
 A note will be put in the appropriate register to inform the class teacher of the reason for the child's absence on that morning so that the class teacher knows why a pupil is absent.
 For safeguarding purposes, if there is no contact from home before 09.30am, the admin assistant will call the family to find out the reason for their absence and check the child is safe.